-Suggestion: build phone and video calls to family and friends into your daily plan.
+Action: build phone and video calls to family and friends into your daily plan.
 Join an online community or group that looks like a good fit for you and actually use it.

-7. Schedule in online games and activities
+7. Schedule in games and activities

 If you’re not working while we’re on lockdown, it can be easy to get bored and demotivated if you don’t plan what to do with your time.
 It’s much easier to stay sober when you have activities and plans to focus on.
 Some people are happy to work on their gardens or their homes or to play board games or get creative with arts and crafts.
 Even if you’re not, there is a growing number of FREE resources, educational opportunities and fun games to play online.
 Spend some time exploring what’s out there and choose a handful of these activities that you can build into your daily plan.